 Map with development for 16 homes indicated in black, upper middle of battlefield protected area indicated by red line.
-Please note that Historic Scotland has given their permission to build on protected land.
+Please note that Historic Scotland has given their permission to build on what is in their own Inventory of Historic Battlefields.
 Records indicate that in 2003 and 2005 the farmer who owned the land was DENIED permission to build ONE house!

 The image used was a recent development just on the